The mental load of motherhood

 I’m talking about the guilt after saying something you genuinely regret to your innocent child.

-Or the immense pressure to be on top of everything, from household chores to the packed lunch, dinner, husband/partner relationship, baths, bedtimes, appointments etc.
+Or the immense pressure to be on top of everything, from household chores to packing lunches, dinners, husband/partner relationships, baths, bedtimes, appointments, etc.

 This time while your children are young is so short compared to the decades you will spend working.